sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * ppc64: The 64-bit PowerPC port can be followed at [[http://trac.sagemath.org/sage_trac/ticket/11705|Trac #11705]].
 Tested on [[http://build.sagemath.org/sage/buildslaves/silius-1|silius]]

 ==== Solaris ====
- * Solaris 10 03/2005 or any later Solaris 10 release on SPARC processors in 32-bit mode.
+ * Solaris 10 on SPARC processors in 32-bit mode.
 Tested on [[http://build.sagemath.org/sage/buildslaves/mark-1|mark]]

 === Expected to work ===
 In addition to the above systems where Sage will work, Sage will probably work on the following operating systems, though we can't guarantee that, as it is impractical to test each Sage release on all these systems.
 Failure to build on these systems will be considered a bug, but we may not have the resources to solve any problems.
 Sage developers should be able to offer assistance to anyone who can't get Sage to work properly on one of these platforms, but since they might not necessarily have access to the platform, that may be difficult.